7 Best Ecommerce Platforms in Singapore [2026] 2026

 Jumping into Singapore’s buzzing ecommerce scene means making a fundamental choice that will shape your entire business.
 Will you build your own standalone online boutique, or will you open a stall inside a massive, bustling digital shopping mall?
 Each path has its own advantages and challenges, and understanding them is your first step.

-Singapore’s e-commerce market is growing rapidly, hitting $8.2 billion USD in gross merchandise volume (GMV) in 2022 and projected to climb to $11 billion by 2025.
-This is driven by strong consumer habits: nearly 60% of internet users here shop online every week, and they spend more than anyone else in the region, with an average order value of $137.40.
+Singapore’s e-commerce market continues to grow, surpassing $10 billion USD in gross merchandise volume (GMV) in 2024 and projected to reach $13 billion by 2027.
+This is driven by strong consumer habits: nearly 60% of internet users here shop online every week, and they spend more than anyone else in the region, with an average order value exceeding $140.
+In 2026, TikTok Shop and Temu have joined Shopee and Lazada as major marketplace options, giving sellers more channels than ever.

 Brand Store vs. Marketplace Selling